 - It was originally founded in 1755 and was known as Villa de San Augustin de Laredo.

-- Laredo is the largest Inland port of entry in the United States.
+- Laredo is the largest inland port of entry in the United States.

 - Laredo has featured in several popular songs, most notably the cowboy ballad “The Streets of Laredo.”